GoogleChrome/ip-protection/Masked-Domain-List.md

 zephyrlabyrinth.com                              | Admiral                                                        | Not Impacted By Script Blocking
 zestycrime.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 zestyhorizon.com                                 | Admiral                                                        | Not Impacted By Script Blocking
+zipperxray.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 zipthelake.com                                   | Admiral                                                        | Entire Domain Blocked
 zlp6s.pw                                         | Admiral                                                        | Not Impacted By Script Blocking
 admixer.co.kr                                    | Admixer                                                        | Not Impacted By Script Blocking